Due to the Covid situation, all Beaufort Shag Club dances are cancelled until further notice.

 History of the Beaufort Shag Club

 In 2005, the Board was: President John Reynolds, Vice President Woody Oakley, Secretary Beverly Milner, Treasurer Kathy Bundy, and Directors Margie Melvin, Jan Rhoden, and Hi Williams.
-In January, many members attended our first meeting of the ACSC at Mid-Winter in Myrtle Beach where our club was voted into membership in the Association.
-Shag lessons began in February with Tommy O'Brien and Dina Chester as our first instructors.
+In January, many members attended our first meeting of the ACSC at Mid-Winter in Myrtle Beach which voted our club into Association membership.
+Shag lessons began in February.
 The South Carolina Secretary of State issued the club a Certificate of Existence, and Non-Profit Corporation status on June 13.

 In 2006, the club moved to AMVETS in Port Royal for weekly and monthly dances.
 Members decorated our first float for the Water Festival.
 In December, several members taught shag lessons to seventh and eighth grade students at Beaufort Middle School.